 Walter Scott is out and away the king of the romantics.
 THE LADY OF THE LAKE has no indisputable claim to be a poem beyond the inherent fitness and desirability of the tale.
 It is just such a story as a man would make up for himself, walking, in the best health and temper, through just such scenes as it is laid in.
 Hence it is that a charm dwells undefinable among these slovenly verses, as the unseen cuckoo fills the mountains with his note; hence, even after we have flung the book aside, the scenery and adventures remain present to the mind, a new and green possession, not unworthy of that beautiful name, THE LADY OF THE LAKE, or that direct, romantic opening - one of the most spirited and poetical in literature - "The stag at eve had drunk his fill."
 The same strength and the same weaknesses adorn and disfigure the novels.
 In that ill-written, ragged book, THE PIRATE, the figure of Cleveland - cast up by the sea on the resounding foreland of Dunrossness - moving, with the blood on his hands and the Spanish words on his tongue, among the simple islanders - singing a serenade under the window of his Shetland mistress - is conceived in the very highest manner of romantic invention.
 The words of his song, "Through groves of palm," sung in such a scene and by such a lover, clench, as in a nutshell, the emphatic contrast upon which the tale is built.
 IN GUY MANNERING, again, every incident is delightful to the imagination; and the scene when Harry Bertram lands at Ellangowan is a model instance of romantic method.

-" 'Are these the links of Forth, she said;
+- " 'Are these the links of Forth,

 Or are they the crooks of Dee,